top of page

 a three second quiz on choices

-Thinking back, I wish I knew then what I know now.
-That I could get a chance to do certain things over, the right way.
-The good news is this: God still sees our dreams, desires and plans.
-He is the one who placed them in our hearts.
-And He will honor them in spite of our mistakes and our messes if it is in His will.
-He still chooses us regardless of whether we choose Him.
-Our value doesn't decrease in His eyes no matter if we do things that disappoint Him.
-He knows everything about us.
-He still loves us and He gives us chance after chance to build our lives with integrity and wisdom through Him.
+The good news is this: God still sees our dreams, desires, and plans.
+He’s the one who placed them in our hearts.
+And He will honor them — even in the middle of our mess — if it’s in His will.
+He still chooses us, even when we struggle to say yes to Him.
+Our value doesn’t decrease in His eyes, even when we fall short or disappoint Him.
+He knows everything about us, and He still loves us.
+Over and over, He gives us the chance to build our lives with integrity, wisdom, and grace.

 a word of wisdom, a snippet of proverbs chapter 4